-employment are very similar across genders.
+A comparison of the results in panels (b) and (c) of Figure 9 also shows that the qualitative properties of the cyclical forces affecting employment are very similar across genders.
 The most notable difference is that for women those related to participation are relatively more important than for men.
-This can be seen from the relative size of the troughs in the unemployment cycle and participation cycle lines in panels B and C in the chart.
-For both men and women, the Perry-Okun rule is a reasonable approximation.
-Equation (20) implies that a 1-percent decline in the unemployment rate at the tail end of the expansion results in cyclical pressures on the LFPR equal to $LFPR_t/(1-u_t)$ percentage points.
+This can be seen from the relative size of the troughs in the unemployment cycle and participation cycle lines in panels (b) and (c) in the figure.31 For both men and women, Perry-Okun rule is a reasonable approximation.
+Equation (20) implies that a 1-percent decline in the unemployment rate at the tail end of the expansion results in cyclical pressures on the labor force participation rate equal to $LFPR_t/(1-u_t)$ percentage points.
 For men, this would be around 0.70 percentage point, and for women 0.6 percentage point due to differences in their LFPRs.